adityagupta000/PlanForge/README.md

-# Neural-Geometric 3D Model Generator
+# 2D FloorPlan - 3D Model Generator

 A research-grade system for converting 2D floorplan images to 3D architectural models using neural networks and differentiable geometric operations.